 Repatriation insurance covers you for transportation back to your home country for ongoing or emergency medical treatment.
 It’s often an option to add it on to your international health insurance.

-Medically necessary repatriation can vary in cost, depending on whether you are able to board a commercial flight, but – without cover – the average cost can be around $25,000.
+Medically necessary repatriation can vary in cost, depending on whether you are able to board a commercial flight, but – without cover – the average cost can be around US$25,000.

-What’s the difference between emergency evacuation and repatriation?
+What’s the difference between emergency evacuation insurance and repatriation insurance?

 The key difference is that with repatriation you are transported to your home country for ongoing medical care, rather than the closest hospital.